malfieri05/NCAAsettlementblock/README.md

 ### Important: First-Time Setup

-**The first time someone submits the form**, FormSubmit will send a verification email to `malfieri05@gmail.com`.

-**You MUST click the verification link in that email to activate the form.**
+**FormSubmit Activation Steps:**

+1. **Submit a test form** on your live site (ncaaplayerblock.com)
+2. **Check malfieri05@gmail.com** for an activation email from FormSubmit
+3. **Click the activation link** in that email (link is valid for 30 days)
+4. Once activated, all subsequent form submissions will be automatically emailed

+**If activation link shows "Not a valid link" error:**
+- The activation link has expired (links expire after 30 days or if already used)
+- Simply submit another test form to receive a new activation email
+- Each new email address requires its own activation

-After verification, all subsequent form submissions will be automatically emailed with no further action required.
+After activation, all form submissions will be automatically sent to malfieri05@gmail.com with no further action required.

 ### What Gets Emailed